|

 Group discussion of the previous night’s lucid dreams and “near misses”; lectures by Stephen LaBerge on various topics,

-including: Specific techniques of lucid dreaming; Obstacles to practice; Overcoming self-imposed limitations;
+including: Specific techniques of lucid dreaming; Obstacles encountered during practice; Overcoming self-imposed limitations;

 The role of control; Visual, auditory, and tactile illusions illustrating the constructive, inferential nature of